Getting Started with Functional Music Programming

 play $ c 4 qn :+: e 4 qn :=: e 3 qn

-It is possible to create chord in a simple way:
+It is possible to create a chord in a simple way:

 cEx = chord [c 4 qn, e 4 qn, g 4 qn]